zammad/zammad-admin-documentation/system/core-workflows.rst

 Core Workflows
 ==============

-Core Workflows allow you to adjust objects in many ways.
+Core Workflows allow you to adjust object attributes in many ways.
 For example:

    * show / hide fields